iam-linckon/vision-tracker/README.md

 - The setup is designed to be easily scalable and portable across different environments, making it suitable for both development and production use cases.

+## Future Enhancements

+- User authentication and profiles
+- Persistent database integration (e.g., MongoDB, PostgreSQL)
+- Notifications and reminders
+- Analytics dashboard for goal progress
+- Automate testing, building, and deployment with CI/CD
+- Deployment to Kubernetes for scaling

 ## Demo
 ![demo](docs/demo.png)